MicrosoftDocs/azure-devops-docs/docs/report/dashboards/burndown-guidance.md

 ::: moniker range="<= azure-devops-2019"

 As the team makes progress, divergences from the ideal trend line help the team monitor divergences from scope.
-<<<<<<< HEAD

 :::row:::
    :::column span="1":::

    Increases instead of decreases within the blue graph may indicate:

    - Poor estimates made to tasks
    - Discovery of new work not accounted for in sprint planning
-   - Scope creep, additional work not agreed to by the team.
+   - Scope creep, other work not agreed to by the team.

    Whatever the cause, teams should come together quickly to determine how to remedy the increased workload.

-   Solutions may include reassigning tasks or recruiting additional resources.
+   Solutions may include reassigning tasks or recruiting more resources.
 The team should move all non-essential sprint work to the backlog and consider it during the next sprint planning meeting.

    :::column-end:::
    :::column span="3":::